Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear objective: The cutting plane algorithm

-Algorithm \ref{alg:weak} describes the procedure in detail, in particular how to find $\bar x$ and a cutting plane whenever $\bar x\not\in S\cap \Z^n$.
-Note that since $S$ is compact, numbers $\ell^*_1,\dots,\ell^*_n$ (as defined in Algorithm \ref{alg:weak}) exist and can be determined by querying the linear optimization oracle $2n$ times.
+Algorithm \ref{alg:weak} describes the procedure in detail.
+Note that since $S$ is compact, numbers $\ell^*_1,\dots,\ell^*_n$ (as defined in Algorithm \ref{alg:weak}) exist and can be determined by querying the linear optimization oracle $n$ times.
 Moreover, as $\{c^1,\dots,c^n\}$ is a lattice basis of $\Z^n$, an index $k$ as in step \ref{step:k} always exists when $\bar x\notin\Z^n$.